chrishein/s3_uploader/README.md

 # S3Uploader

-Multithreaded recursive directory uploader to S3 using Fog
+Multithreaded recursive directory uploader to S3 using [fog](https://github.com/fog/fog).

+It recursively transverses all contents of the directory provided as source parameter, uploading all files to the destination bucket.
+A destination folder where to put the uploaded files tree inside the bucket can be specified too.

+By default, it uses 5 threads to upload files in parallel, but the number can be configured as well.

+Files are stored as non public if not otherwise specified.

+A CLI binary is included.

 ## Installation